eric-gt/auto-armor-chariot/Episode 5.md

 Ande
 > On the subject of not drawing attention to ourselves, I am a mechanic and a charioteer.
 How will 2 demon chariots be received on a merchant ship?

-Mister Jack responds that armed merchant ships are known to carry charioteers in the ever increasing likelihood that pirates attack them for their cargo (see [[Episode I]])
+Mister Jack responds that armed merchant ships are known to carry charioteers in the ever increasing likelihood that pirates attack them for their cargo (see [[Episode 1]])

 Omma asks what type of scientist the [[Defector Scientist|defector]] is.
 Kai responds that she specializes in the magical science behind enchantments.
 No further questions.